gshuflin/generate-pkcs8-format-key/README.md

 Run `cargo run` to execute the program.
-It should generate two keypair files, both encrypted using the password "test".
+It should generate four keypair files, all encrypted using the password "test".

-Run `openssl -- pkey -in $FILENAME.der -inform der` on either of the keypair files to demonstrate `openssl` being unable to read the key from these files.
+Run `just attempt-openssl-decrypt {{filename}}` to run the openssl command that should prompt for the password and print out a representation of the key.
+Instead of succeeding, openssl unexpectedly throws an error with all four files.